 This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards after the draft finalized by the Hospital Equipment and Surgical Disposable Products Sectional Committee had been approved by the Medical Equipment and Hospital Planning Division Council.

-This Indian Standard was originally published in 1967 with the title ‘Specification for Filter and filter chamber for blood transfusion’.
+This standard was first published in 1967 with the title ‘Specification for Filter and filter chamber for blood transfusion’.
 This revision has been brought out to align the cross-references to the latest editions.

 The composition of the Committee responsible for formulation of this standard is given in Annex A.